 Typically, you can expect to have your winnings in your bank account (or crypto wallet) within 48 hours of initializing the cashout/withdrawal request.
 However, the waiting game could take a bit longer, depending on several factors.

 Last but not least, your bookie’s internal transaction also affects the overall payout speed.
 Believe it or not, some bookies don’t really process your withdrawal request immediately, hoping you’ll change your mind, cancel the request, and gamble away all your winnings.
-If you want to make sure your bookie isn’t trying to trick you into losing money, go with one of the options listed at the top of this page.
+If you’re looking for safe esports betting sites with the fastest payouts, check out our fast payout esports betting sites page.

 Safely Betting on Esports